Real Name | Jarome Arthur-Leigh Adekunle Tig Junior Elvis Iginla |

 - How old is Jarome Iginla (NHL)?
 Jarome Iginla (NHL) is 47 years old

-- Jarome Iginla (NHL) has 3 child/children
+- Jarome Iginla (NHL) is a proud parent of 3 kids

 - Jarome Iginla (NHL) childrens names are Jade, Tij, Joe